eylenburg/wei_warning/README.md

 The user has to close the warning banner to view the website content.

 __How to use:__
-Just copy the content of _wei_check_ and paste it into your website's source code.
+Just copy the content of _wei_check_ and paste it into the body of your website's source code.

 __Possible enhancements:__